 Although there are currently no approved drugs targeting farnesyl transferase, we are aware of several compounds that are now or have previously been in clinical development, including Merck's lonafarnib, Bristol-Myers Squibb's BMS-214662, Astellas Pharma's, formerly OSI Pharmaceuticals, CP-609,754, and AstraZeneca's AZD3409.
 To our knowledge, there are no ongoing clinical trials evaluating any of these agents for the treatment of cancer.
-However, the initiation of clinical development of another of these agents in an oncology setting could become competitively significant, and if tipifarnib or our other product candidates do not offer sustainable advantages over competing products, we may not be able to successfully compete against current and future competitors.
+However, the initiation of clinical development of another farnesyl transferase inhibitor in an oncology setting could become competitively significant, and if tipifarnib or our other product candidates do not offer sustainable advantages over competing products, we may not be able to successfully compete against current and future competitors.

 Even if we are successful in developing our product candidates, the resulting products would compete with a variety of established drugs in each targeted therapeutic indication.
-Although there are currently no drugs approved specifically for the treatment of HRAS-mutant solid tumors, there are several therapies approved for the treatment of HNSCC, including Eli Lilly's/Merck KGaA's cetuximab (Erbitux®), Bristol Myers Squibb's nivolumab (Opdivo®) and Merck's pembrolizumab (Keytruda®), and Sq-NSCLC, including Keytruda, Opdivo, Roche's atezolizumab (Tencentriq®) and Eli Lilly's ramucirumab (Cyramza®).
+There are several therapies approved for the treatment of HNSCC, including Eli Lilly's/Merck KGaA's cetuximab (Erbitux®), Bristol Myers Squibb's nivolumab (Opdivo®) and Merck's pembrolizumab (Keytruda®), and squamous cell lung cancer, or Sq-NSCLC, including Keytruda, Opdivo, Roche's atezolizumab (Tencentriq®) and Eli Lilly's ramucirumab (Cyramza®).